decentralized-identity/trustdidweb-v03/spec/overview.md

       a `patch` derived using [[ref: JSON Patch]] to update the new version from the previous entry.
-    5. A [[ref: Data Integrity]] (DI) proof across the entry, signed by a DID Controller authorized to update the DIDDoc, using the `version` as the challenge.
+    5. A [[ref: Data Integrity]] (DI) proof across the entry, signed by a DID Controller authorized to update the DIDDoc, using the `versionId` as the challenge.
 4. In generating the first version of the DIDDoc, the DID Controller calculates the [[ref: SCID]] for the DID, including it as a `parameter` in the first log